LFGInc/node-system-docs/docs/index.md

 - [**Node System Backend**](backend.md): Backend API for managing nodes/workloads, uptime tracking and notification
 - *Workload Master*: Hosted by project owners, responsible for defining workloads and distributing rewards.

+Each component has its own respository, to run them locally, please refer to each component's documentation.

 ![Node System Architecture](assets/NodeSystemArch.svg)

 ### Node System Workflow